JADES: Rest-frame UV-to-NIR Size Evolution of Massive Quiescent Galaxies from Redshift z=5 to z=0.5: Measurements

 Second, the degeneracy between $R_e$ and S\'{e}rsic $n$ \citep[e.g.][]{Ji2020,Ji2022AGN} makes the size measures uncertain.
 To check how sensitive the size estimates are due to uncertain $n$, instead of fitting $n$ as a free parameter, we run {\sc Galfit} by fixing $n=1$ (exponential disk) or $n=4$ (de Vaucouleurs profile) for the $z>3$ quiescent galaxies.
 In Figure \ref{fig:size_zgt3} the results are shown as blue and red squares, respectively.
 The sizes from the $n=4$ S\'{e}rsic fitting are in very good agreement with our fiducial measurements, which is expected since all the galaxies have $n>2$ from the default S\'{e}rsic fitting.
 The agreement between the fiducial sizes and those from the $n=1$ fitting is also good, with the differences well within a factor of 2.
 We note that, relative to our default S\'{e}rsic fitting, the reduced $\chi^2$ increases by a factor of 1.8 and 1.1 for the fitting with fixed $n=1$ and $n=4$, respectively, showing that the quality of fitting is better with $n$ as a free parameter, as expected.

 Third, it is known that the light profile of quiescent galaxies can be more complex than a single S\'{e}rsic profile \citep[e.g][]{Huang2013a, Huang2013b}. \citet{Davari2014} simulated quiescent galaxies at different redshifts by mimicing their light profiles using the detailed substructures observed in nearby elliptical galaxies.
 They found that the systematic uncertainty of the size measures at $z\sim2$ from single S\'{e}rsic fitting is at the level of $\sim10-20$\%.
 If high-redshift quiescent galaxies indeed have similarly multi-component light profiles like lower-redshift counterparts, the tests done by \citet{Davari2014} will then suggest that the mismatch of assumed light profiles only introduces subtle bias in the inferred sizes.
-However, because the rest-frame NIR light distribution of quiescent galaxies at $z>3$ remains largely unknown, we further test our size measures using the following nonparametric approach with the Richardson–Lucy deconvolution algorithm \citep{Richardson1972}.
+However, because the rest-frame NIR light distribution of quiescent galaxies at $z>3$ remains largely unknown, we further test our size measures using the nonparametric approach with the Richardson–Lucy deconvolution algorithm \citep{Richardson1972}.
+In brief, Richardson–Lucy deconvolution is an iterative method for recovering an estimate of a source’s intrinsic image given an observed image blurred by a known PSF.
+It assumes the image formation is essentially observed $\approx$ true $\ast$ PSF, and updates the current estimate of the “true” image by comparing (pixel-by-pixel) the observed image to a PSF-blurred version of the current estimate.
+The update is multiplicative and is derived as a maximum-likelihood solution under Poisson noise, which naturally enforces non-negative flux.
+With more iterations it can sharpen structure.